 Brooksville Arrest / Bench Warrant Defense Attorney

 Proactively seeking a resolution to your warrant not only gives you a certain amount of control, it may also help the court see you, or at least your reason for absence, in a more favorable light.
-If you have a warrant out for your arrest anywhere in the Hernando County area, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, you don't have to wait to be arrested to implement defensive measures.
-Ashley M. Aulls, P.A. can begin working to favorably resolve your warrant immediately.
+If you have a warrant out for your arrest anywhere in the Hernando County area, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, you don’t have to wait to be arrested to implement defensive measures.
+The Law Office of Ashley Aulls, P.A. can begin working to favorably resolve your warrant immediately.

-Ashley Aulls is a skilled and knowledgeable Brooksville criminal defense lawyer with over 15 years of experience serving clients like you.
+Ashley Aulls is a skilled and knowledgeable Brooksville criminal defense lawyer with over 20 years of experience serving clients like you.
 Inspired to provide excellent customer service by a family history of successful legal professionals, Ashley Aulls is just as passionate about open communication with and the education of his clients as he is about providing comprehensive, customized defense solutions.
-To find out more about what Ashley M. Aulls, P.A. can do for your warrant in Hernando County or the surrounding areas, call (352) 593-4115 today and schedule your free initial case consultation.
+To find out more about what The Law Office of Ashley Aulls, P.A. can do for your warrant in Hernando County or the surrounding areas, call (352) 593-4115 today and schedule your initial case consultation.

 Warrant Types for Failure to Appear in Hernando County

 No matter the reason for you missing your court date in the Hernando County area – whether you forgot, had a family emergency, there was a miscommunication with the court, or other reasons – a failure to appear is something the court takes very seriously.
 There are two types of warrants issued when an alleged offender in Florida fails to appear at court to answer their charges, a basic bench warrant and an alias capias warrant.